compnerd/uswift/README.md

 1. `CMAKE_Swift_COMPILER_WORKS`: Boolean<br/>
 Required parameter.
 Must always specify a true boolean value.
 This is required to skip the checks that the compiler can build code for the target.
-The swift compiler cannot build code without the standrard library available.
+The Swift compiler cannot build code without the standard library available.
 Because we are building the standard library, we must skip the checks and assume that the compiler functions properly.